Greatest Femmes Fatales in Classic Film Noirby lankalion | created - 11 Apr 2011 | updated - 09 Mar 2015 | Public

 Not Rated | 110 min | Drama, Film-Noir, Romance

-A writer falls in love with a young socialite and they are married soon after, but her obsessive love for him threatens to be the undoing of both them and everyone else around them.
+A writer falls in love with a young socialite and they're soon married.
+But her obsessive love for him threatens to be the undoing of them both, and everyone else around them.

 Leave Her to Heaven is a 1945 American 20th Century Fox Technicolor film noir motion picture starring Gene Tierney, Cornel Wilde, Jeanne Crain, with Vincent Price, Darryl Hickman, and Chill Wills.
 The story revolves around a femme fatale who entraps a husband and commits several crimes motivated by her insane jealousy.
 The story was adapted for the screen by Jo Swerling, having been based on the best selling novel of the same name authored by Ben Ames Williams.
 The film was directed by John M. Stahl.
 Tierney received an Oscar nomination as Best Actress in a Leading Role for this film.
 The film grossed over $5,000,000 and was Fox's highest-grossing picture of the 1940s.

 Passed | 111 min | Crime, Drama, Film-Noir

 A hard-working mother inches towards disaster as she divorces her husband and starts a successful restaurant business to support her spoiled daughter.